Atomic Absorption Spectrometry (AAS)

 Modern AAS analyzers typically use background correction methods.
 Their purpose is to minimize interference from matrix effects and other interference sources.
 The reliable deuterium and Zeeman background correction methods, for example, have proven themselves with tough sample matrices.

 With high resolution continuous source AAS (HR-CS AAS), analytic chemistry has succeeded in achieving an extreme level of resolution and sensitivity.
 This method's primary advantage is that the light source employed covers the entire wavelength range of AAS, thus allowing analysis of many different trace elements.
 The contrAA 800 model series from Analytik Jena, for example, works with a xenon short arc lamp and combines all atomization techniques in one machine.
+The contrAA 800 offers the unique ability to detect and compensate for spectral overlaps.
+An internal database in the user software can be used to detect interferences that occur via atomic absorption spectroscopy and molecular absorption spectroscopy and assign them to the respective substances.
+A correction spectrum can be used to compensate for these overlaps in the analysis line.

 Important application areas for atomic absorption spectroscopy